 To end journaling changes to a library, use the End Journal Library (ENDJRNLIB) command.
 When journaling is ended, the inheritance rules that were previously defined for the library are not deleted.

-Automatically starting journaling

-"Implicit physical file journaling" on page 37

-A physical file can be journaled automatically when it is created.
+Automatically starting journaling Implicit physical file journaling A physical file can be journaled automatically when it is created.

 Journaling libraries